 Drink Plenty of Fluids

 Bring reusable water bottles and stay hydrated.
-Don't let a mask keep you from drinking frequently.
+If you wear a mask, don't let it keep you from drinking frequently.
 A well-hydrated body can best fight off illness.
-We are seeing more water bottle filling stations around the parks, especially in Star Wars: Galaxy's Edge.
+We are seeing more water bottle filling stations around the parks, especially in Star Wars: Galaxy's Edge and Avengers Campus at Disneyland Resort.
 You can always get free ice water from restaurants.

 Use Sun Protection